BUREAU OF PUBLIC SECRETS

 23

 By desacralizing and fragmenting myth, the bourgeoisie was led to demand first of all independence of consciousness (demands for freedom of thought, freedom of the press, freedom of research, rejection of dogma).
 Consciousness thus ceased being more or less consciousness-reflecting-myth.
 It became consciousness of successive roles played within the spectacle.
-What the bourgeoisie demanded above all was the freedom of actors and extras in a spectacle no longer organized by God, his cops and his priests, but by natural and economic laws, “capricious and inexorable laws” defended by a new team of cops and specialists.
+What the bourgeoisie demanded above all was the freedom of actors and extras in a spectacle no longer organized by God, his cops, and his priests, but by natural and economic laws, “capricious and inexorable laws” defended by a new team of cops and specialists.

 God has been torn off like a useless bandage and the wound has stayed raw.
 The bandage may have prevented the wound from healing, but it justified suffering, it gave it a meaning well worth a few shots of morphine.
 Now suffering has no justification whatsoever and morphine is far from cheap.
 Separation has become concrete.
 Anyone at all can put their finger on it, and the only answer cybernetic society has to offer us is to become spectators of the gangrene and decay, spectators of survival.